SolarCS/locust_proof_of_concept/README.md

 _Note that you need to have [python and locust installed](https://docs.locust.io/en/stable/installation.html) in your computer first._

-This will start a server in `localhost:8089` that will allow you to start sarming the target hl7 server.
+This will start a server in `localhost:8089` that will allow you to load test the target hl7 server.

 After some time, you should get some stats like this one: